"

 A common mistake is to identify “Google Images” as the source, but it’s a search engine, not a source, and doesn’t guarantee that the reader will be able to find the source you used.
 By having either that actual owner/author or title in the citation and the matching owner/author as the first word in the References section, you make it easy for the reader to go directly to the source you used, which is the whole point of the two-part citation/reference system.

-For more, see the Simon Fraser University Library website’s guide Finding and using online images (Thompson, 2017) for a collection of excellent databases and other websites to locate images, detailed instructions for how to cite images in APA and MLA style, and information on handling copyrighted material.
-Though the IEEE Editorial Style Manual omits a section on citing images, the University of Manitoba’s Citation Guide – IEEE Style shows that the label below the image puts the figure number in uppercase along with the title caption, and replaces everything else with just the bracketed in-text citation number:
+For more, see the Simon Fraser University Library website’s guide Finding and using online images for a collection of excellent databases and other websites to locate images, detailed instructions for how to cite images in APA and MLA style, and information on handling copyrighted material.
+According to the IEEE Editorial Style Manual, the label below the image abbreviates “Figure” to “Fig.,” adds the figure number and caption, and ends with a bracketed in-text citation number (pp. 13-14):

 .
 Algonquin couple of the Kitcisipiriniwak